Guidelines for media accreditation

-The list of equipment carried by media personnel should be sent to the Public Communications Division of the Ministry of Foreign Affairs through the relevant Sri Lanka Mission in advance, to facilitate clearance at the Customs at the airport.
+The list of equipment carried by media personnel should be sent to the Public Diplomacy Division of the Ministry of Foreign Relation through the relevant Sri Lanka Mission in advance, to facilitate clearance at the Customs at the airport.
 The list should be accompanied by a letter of undertaking from the relevant media organization that the equipment would be carried out of the country upon the departure of the media personnel.

 News and Current Affairs / Diplomatic Delegations / Official Media / Government Aid Profect Review:

 Media crews for “News and Current Affairs” from International News Media Organisations / Media Outlets and others indicated above, are excempt from NFC Agreement requirements and Journalist Visas may be issued by Sri Lanka Missions / Posts abroad.